Mercedes-Benz E-Class (W210): Reliability concerns

 Front Spring Perches - Some owners have reported rust problems on the front spring perches - the top perches, which hold the tops of the springs for the front suspension.
 The perches are spot welded to the chassis, and factory coated in a weatherproof mastic to stop their rusting, however in some rare occurrences, water gets behind the mastic causing the perches to rust and eventually to fail - leading to collapse of the suspension.
 The car remains controllable.
 This is a problem that Mercedes USA have acknowledged.
 The problem is not identifiable without first removing the mastic to check.

 Body corrosion - Most model year versions of the W210 displayed body rust, notably on European-sold cars.
 Rust would sometimes appear spontaneously on panels such as doors and roofs on cars less than a year old.
 In response to this problem, the manufacturer would in some cases change or repair the affected panels under warranty or good will.
 Mercedes-Benz has been criticized in the European press for not officially acknowledging this problem.
 This was due to problems introducing water-based paint technology within the German automobile industry, between the years 1998–2002.

 Window regulators - The power window regulator, essentially the mechanism that transfers power from the electric motor to the window, has a few plastic parts that can fail after several years causing the power window to stop operating.

 Cylinder Head Gasket - The cylinder head gasket on the M104 is known to fail, causing an oil leak at the rear of the cylinder head.

 Differential Bushing - The rear IRS differential bushing wears rapidly during high performance driving and cornering.

 Diesel injection distributor pump - The OM604 engines (E 200D and E 220D) were equipped with an electronically controlled injection pump from Lucas.
 The seals of the Lucas injection pumps become brittle over time and leak.
 The electromechanics have also been known to fail.
 Since the replacement of the entire injection pump is very expensive, a repair kit is offered in which the affected seals are replaced.
 Failed Lucas pumps are also commonly replaced with Bosch pumps from W124.

+Front lower control arms - In high mileage examples, mostly from climates where salt is used on the roads in winter time corrosion damage might cause the control arm failure where the stamped sheet metal control arm is welded to the cast part, due to inadequate drainage hole in the control arms.